pstolarz/rust-playground/README.md

   function call) with their identifiers is expressed by _Higher-ranked trait bounds_ (_HRTB_) [[NOM]](https://doc.rust-lang.org/nomicon/hrtb.html),
   [[REF]](https://doc.rust-lang.org/reference/trait-bounds.html#higher-ranked-trait-bounds),
-  where "for all lifetimes" term is used to name the substitution while defining a type (function, structs, traits) containing the lifetimes.
+  where "for all lifetimes" term is used to name the substitution.

 * _Subtyping and Variance_ [[NOM]](https://doc.rust-lang.org/nomicon/subtyping.html#subtyping), [[REF]](https://doc.rust-lang.org/reference/subtyping.html)